Columnist Critical of Tim Hudak's Policies

 Right-wing Policies Must be Opposed: Gallagher

 Local 793 members need to become better informed and more politically active in order to fend off the right-wing policies being proposed by the provincial and federal Conservatives, business manager Mike Gallagher told a general membership meeting Sept.
 22. “We’ve got to get together to weather the storm that’s coming,” he said.
-“We need to […]
+“We need to reach out to people, even if they’re not part of a union, to realize the threat facing them.”
+Gallagher said both Prime Minister Stephen Harper and provincial Conservative Party leader Tim Hudak have got it […]

 Local 793 members need to become better informed and more politically active in order to fend off the right-wing policies being proposed by the provincial and federal Conservatives, business manager Mike Gallagher told a general membership meeting Sept.
 22.